Jessica Garvin

-Jessica Garvin is an American politician serving as a member of the Oklahoma Senate from the 43rd district.
-Elected in November 2020, she assumed office on January 11, 2021.
+Jessica Garvin is an American politician who served as a member of the Oklahoma Senate representing the 43rd district from 2020 to 2024.

 Early life and education

-Garvin was born in Marshall, Minnesota and raised in Marlow, Oklahoma.
+Garvin was born in Marshall, Minnesota, and raised in Marlow, Oklahoma.
 She earned a Bachelor of Arts degree in communications with a minor in psychology from the University of Oklahoma.

 Career

 Prior to entering politics, Garvin worked as an assisted living and nursing home administrator.
 She is the executive vice president of Bison Health Care Management and also owns a hospice organization.
 Garvin was elected to the Oklahoma Senate in November 2020 and assumed office on January 11, 2021.
 On May 5, 2021, Garvin co-founded the Oklahoma Legislative Latino Caucus.
+She lost her reelection campaign to Kendal Sacchieri in the June 2024 Republican primary.